Azure/ResourceModules/docs/wiki/The context - Logical layers and personas.md

 - Modules: Create new.
 Update existing.
 - Continuous Integration: Improve the unit testing in the CI.
-- Sample 1: A simple resource, with CARML extensions, deploys fast.
+- Sample 1: A simple resource, with supported extension resources, deploys fast.
-- Sample 2: A complex resource, with CARML extensions, child resources, “smart defaults”, PowerShell style “scenario” documentation.
+- Sample 2: A complex resource, with supported extension resources and child resources.

 ### Typical activities of a Module Developer